Meet the Management Committee

 I have worked in NMH for over 20 years and started my career in disability as a support worker.
 I am the Managing Director of The Learning Support Centre, which is an NMH provider and training centre, I am passionate about disabled students getting the right support and about ensuring quality provision across the sector.
 I have experience in strategic roles such as a SEND Governor and Trustee for Leicestershire Citizens Advice Bureau.

-In my current role for e-Quality Learning, I’m committed to ensuring that Assistive Technology Training (ATT) continues to be considered as non-medical help.
-I have led on a BATA proposal to bring a qualification into the ATT role and have engaged with SLC on quality measures for the role.
-As a previous needs assessor, I feel that I can bring a knowledge of assessment centre practice and assistive technology developments to the NMH Providers’ Association and will support the organisation in any way I can.
+In my current role for Amano, I’m committed to ensuring that non-medical help provision continues to be an integral part of the DSA recommendations and pathway.
+I feel that I can bring a knowledge of assessment centre practice and assistive technology developments to the NMH Providers’ Association and will support the organisation in any way I can.

 Martin Hall, Treasurer.
 University of Leeds